- Smart roof

-Yes, VILPE ventilation pipes can also be used to ventilate roof structures.
-Where necessary, roof ventilation can be improved using a ventilation pipe.
-Thanks to its structure, the ventilation pipe improves ventilation.
-When ventilation pipes are used for ventilating structures, it must be ensured that any water condensing onto the pipe walls is directed to a place where it does not cause damage to structures.
-For example, this can be done by placing a plastic container of about one litre under the ventilation pipe to collect and evaporate condensation water.
+Yes, VILPE ventilation pipes can also be used to ventilate roof structures, and where necessary, roof ventilation can be improved using a ventilation pipe.
+When ventilation pipes are used to ventilate roof structures, it must be ensured that any water condensing onto the pipe walls is directed to a place where it does not cause damage to the building’s structures.
+This can be done, for example, by placing a plastic container of an approximately 1 litre capacity under the ventilation pipe in order to collect and evaporate the water produced by condensation.

-Can a VILPE exhaust pipe be converted to a roof fan without replacing the whole product?
+Can a VILPE exhaust pipe be converted into a roof fan without replacing the whole product?

-In many cases, the range hood with internal blower is replaced with a range hood that requires an external blower, and the exhaust pipe is thereby converted to a roof fan.
-This makes the kitchen more silent.
+In many cases, a range hood with an internal blower can be replaced with a range hood which requires an external blower, thereby converting the exhaust pipe into a roof fan.
+This makes the kitchen much quieter.

-If there is a need to convert an exhaust pipe to a roof fan, we recommend that the exhaust pipe be completely replaced with a VILPE roof fan.
-The package is then tested and ready for operation, and no separate wiring is needed.
+If there is a need to convert an exhaust pipe into a roof fan, we recommend that the exhaust pipe be completely replaced with a VILPE roof fan.
+The whole package is then ready for operation without the need for additional testing or separate wiring.
 Waterproofing can only be ensured by means of a readymade component.

 The cowl of the most widely used ventilation exhaust pipe, the Ø 125 mm pipe, can be replaced with the VILPE S series VILPE E120S roof fan.
 The cowl of the exhaust pipe is removed and replaced by a fan that is attached to the exhaust pipe from its lower part with three screws.

-It must be noted in the case of conversion that a separate pass-through must be provided in the roof for the fan’s electric wire.
+It must be noted that in the case of conversions, a separate pass-through must also be provided in the roof for the fan’s electric wire.
 According to fire regulations, electric wires cannot be directed to the controller via the duct system.
 In many cases, a hole is made in the plastic pass-through for the electric wire, and the gaps are then sealed using a cable pass-through and sealing mass.

 NOTE!
 Electrical installations in connection with changes and installations may only be carried out by professional electricians.